-To be eligible for the 20% rehabilitation tax credit, a project must also meet the following basic tax requirements of the Internal Revenue Code:
+To be eligible for the 20% rehabilitation tax credit, a project must also meet basic IRS requirements:

 - The building must be depreciable.
 That is, it must be used in a trade or business or held for the production of income.
 It may be used for offices, for commercial, industrial or agricultural enterprises, or for rental housing.
 It may not serve exclusively as the owner's private residence. - The rehabilitation must be substantial.
 That is, during a 24-month period selected by the taxpayer, rehabilitation expenditures must exceed the greater of \$5,000 or the adjusted basis of the building and its structural components.
 The adjusted basis is generally the purchase price, minus the cost of land, plus improvements already made, minus depreciation already taken.
-Once the substantial rehabilitation test is met, all qualified
+Once the substantial rehabilitation test is met, the credit may be claimed for all qualified expenditures incurred before the measuring period, during the measuring period and after the measuring period through the end of the taxable year that the building is placed in service.

-- expenditures, including those incurred outside of the measuring period, qualify for the credit. - For phased rehabilitations, the same rules apply, except that a 60-month measuring period applies.
+- Phased rehabilitations-that is, rehabilitations expected to be completed in two or more distinct stages of development-must also meet the "substantial rehabilitation test."
+However, for phased rehabilitations, the measuring period is 60 months rather than 24 months.
 This phase rule is available only if: (1) a set of architectural plans and specifications outlines and describes all rehabilitation phases; (2) the plans are completed before the physical rehabilitation work begins, and (3) it can reasonably be expected that all phases will be completed. - The property must be placed in service (that is, returned to use).
-The rehabilitation tax credit is generally allowed in the taxable year the rehabilitated property is placed in service. - The building must be a certified historic structure when it is placed in service; if it is not yet a certified historic structure when it is placed in service, the owner must have requested on or before the date that the building was placed in service a determination from the NPS that the building is a certified historic structure, and have a reasonable expectation that the determination will be granted.
-(This means, for buildings not individually listed in the National Register of Historic Places, that Part 1 of the Historic Preservation Certification Application must have been filed before the building was placed in service.) - Qualified rehabilitation expenditures include costs associated with the work undertaken on the historic building, as well as architectural and engineering fees, site survey fees, legal expenses, development fees, and other construction-related costs, if such costs are added to the basis of the property and are reasonable and related to the services performed.
-They do not include costs of acquiring or furnishing the building, new additions that expand the existing building, new building construction, or parking lots, sidewalks, landscaping, or other facilities related to the building.
+The rehabilitation tax credit is generally allowed in the taxable year the rehabilitated property is placed in service. - " The building must be a certified historic structure when placed in service, with the following exception: If the building or the historic district is not listed in the National Register, the owner must have requested that the SHPO nominate the building or the district to the National Register before the building is placed in service.
+If the building is in a historic district that is listed or may be listed in the National Register, the owner must submit Part 1 of the application before the building is placed in service. - " Qualified rehabilitation expenditures include costs of the work on the historic building, as well as architectural and engineering fees, site survey fees, legal expenses, development fees, and other construction-related costs, if such costs are added to the property basis and are reasonable and related to the services performed.
+They do not include acquisition or furnishing costs, new additions that expand the building, new building construction, or parking lots, sidewalks, landscaping, or other related facilities.